 Scripting Subrecords that Occur in Body Fields

 Most subrecords referenced from body fields behave in the same general way.
-However, there are some differences when working with subrecords that are used as the shipping or billing addresses on transactions.
+But there are some differences when working with subrecords used as shipping or billing addresses on transactions.

 For details, see the following sections: